transmed/transmed.github.io/docs/jobs.markdown

 permalink: /open-positions/
 ---

+# Job positions

-If you have open positions on translational research in your Group, please do not hesitate to contact us!
+If you have open positions on translational research in your Group and wish to share, please contact us!

-01/02/2021
+##01/02/2021
 Open position at LCSB, University of Luxembourg.
 Please check position  <a href="../jobs/preadapt_postdoc_position_2021.pdf">here</a>.